3 days in Berlin may not be enough time to see this sprawling city, but you can still see a lot in that time!

 Alexanderplatz

-Alexanderplatz is the largest square in Germany and is close to many of the main attractions in Berlin.
+Alexanderplatz is the largest square in Germany and is close to many a Berlin attraction.

-One of those is the 368 m high Fernsehturm, TV Tower in English, which is a Berlin landmark, and visible across the city.
+One of those is the 368 m high Fernsehturm Berlin TV Tower, which is a landmark, and visible across the city.

 You can head to the top of the tower, which allows you 360-degree panoramic views of the city.
 It’s also the highest building in Europe open to the general public.

-Alexanderplatz is also home to the World Time Clock, which is a continually rotating installation that shows the time across the globe.
+Alexanderplatz is also home to the gigantic world clock, which is a continually rotating installation that shows the time across the globe.

-- Tempelhof Airport – This is an abandoned airport which is open to the general public.
+- Tempelhof Airport – This is an abandoned airport that is open to the general public.
 Anyone can explore the vast grounds if they wish.
 It’s a great place to go on a hot summer’s day and relax in the open green space.
 There are several abandoned spots in Berlin if you want to know more, I recommend checking out the Abandoned Berlin site, which details places like Tempelhof and more.
-If you want to take a guided tour of the airport to learn more about its history, click here to book the tour!

 - Computer Games Museum – If you love computer games, this is the place to go!
 This museum documents over 60 years of video games.
 You will learn about the history of the industry, while you can play a range of games too!
 Click here to book your ticket!

 - Sachsenhausen Concentration Camp – This concentration camp is located just outside of the city.
-You will learn about the terrible atrocities that occurred under the Nazis and see the inner workings of the camp for yourself!
+You will learn about the terrible atrocities that occurred under the Nazis here during World War II and see the inner workings of the camp for yourself!
 Click here to book your ticket!

 One of the good things about Berlin’s huge size is that it means there are plenty of choices when it comes to accommodation.